Child Protection at William Shrewsbury

 Sue Salt Deputy Designated Safeguarding Lead and Inclusion Officer

-You can also contact the Chair of Governors, Dan Beard, or the Designated Governor for Child Protection, Linda Perry, if you have any concerns about child protection procedures or issues in our school.
+You can also contact the Chair of Governors, Linda Perry, if you have any concerns about child protection procedures or issues in our school.
 Contact details are available from the school office.